 This is also not a bad plan for those training runs especially when it’s hot.
 Do you know that village churches have water taps?
 Think of all the churches you pass on your routes.
 We can think of two at least that we regularly pass.
 Fill your cup, take a drink and save yourself the nasty taste from the water that has been jiggling around in your vest bottle.

 I recently ran a half marathon in Palma and went to the event expo beforehand.
 I was lucky enough to pick up this at the bargain price of five euros.
 I didn’t actually use this collapsible water cup as this race but it came in really handy on a subsequent ultra when I needed a cup for Coca Cola. these aren’t readily available and we did search Amazon for something similar and couldn’t find them.

 Many of the big brands such as Salomon and inov-8 actually have a collapsible water cup that is ideal for trail running.
 Take this example from Salomon:

 - Can be used to store your soft flask when empty for space saving on long runs

 Now, while there are alternatives brands on sites like Amazon, we like the fact that this is specifically designed with trail runners in mind.
 At £7.65, you are going to get plenty of use out of it and reduce your carbon footprint.

 Check Out Some Examples

-These are just a few of the collapsible water cups that you can find on Amazon.
+There are a few examples of collapsible water cups such as the below on Amazon.
 There are many to choose from but we recommend choosing something lightweight with a loop for easy access that holds enough to get some fluid in you until the next aid station.